 Get the time of each timestep in these data.
 Throws an error of the time metadata is not available (see has_metadata()).

+Parameters data (Data) - Input data (unchanged).
 Returns List that maps timestep nr to MJD time in s.
+Return type table